Mohammed-Mebarek-Mecheter/dbtLego/README.md

-# dbt for Data Transformation
+# Exploring the History of Lego

 ## Overview

+This repository is part of the [Exploring the History of Lego project](https://mebarek.pages.dev/exploring-the-history-of-lego), The aim of this repository is to make data transformation of my Snowflake lego database into a dbt models that can be used for analytical purposes.

-As the next step in our project, we have implemented data transformation using dbt (Data Build Tool). dbt is a powerful tool that allows us to transform and model our data in a modular and version-controlled manner.
-We have set up our dbt project locally on the JetBrains Dataspell IDE, and the code is committed to a GitHub repository at [https://github.com/Mohammed-Mebarek-Mecheter/dbtLego](https://github.com/Mohammed-Mebarek-Mecheter/dbtLego).
+In this repository, we have implemented data transformation using dbt (Data Build Tool). dbt is a powerful tool that allows us to transform and model our data in a modular and version-controlled manner.
+We have set up our dbt project locally on the JetBrains Dataspell IDE.

+Additionally, we have integrated Dagster into our project to manage and schedule our dbt transformations.
+Dagster provides an orchestration layer that allows us to easily schedule, monitor, and manage our data workflows.

 ## Project Structure